Mar 12, 2026

 What This Means

 Onchain commodity markets just had their proof-of-concept moment.
-During the largest oil supply disruption in modern history, when every traditional exchange was closed, oil traded on Hyperliquid. $1.1B in notional, 10,000 wallets, 6.6x volume growth in a single week.
+During the largest oil supply disruption in modern history, when every traditional exchange was closed, oil traded on Hyperliquid.
+Over $900M in notional across three weekends, nearly 8,000 unique wallets at peak, and volume growing 22x from the first weekend to the third.

 Thanks to the many contributors and data sources that helped to make this analysis possible, including: Stacy Muur, Hydromancer and Archive.io